SDyChristian/SDyChristian/README.md

 ## About me

-Hi, I'm Christian Trejo, an embedded software engineer with two years of experience in the automotive industry, specializing in AUTOSAR.
-I also have six years of R&D experience in robotics and control, fields that I’m truly passionate about.
-I share my knowledge on these topics through my YouTube channel, where I post educational content.
-Here, you'll find repositories related to the projects I've worked on throughout my career.
+Hi, I'm Christian Trejo.
+I have six years of R&D experience in robotics and non-linear control, areas in which I’m deeply involved and passionate.
+I also have two years of experience as an embedded software engineer in the automotive industry, with a focus on AUTOSAR.
+I share educational content on these topics through my YouTube channel.
+Here, you'll find repositories related to some projects I’ve developed throughout my career.

 ## Skills and Tools